marcomilon/ezphp/README.md

 ### Contribution

+EzPHP is open source.
 Feel free to contribute!
 Just create a new issue or a new pull request.

 ### License